acmbpdc/openlib.cs/README.md

 ~ The Ebook Copies Are Provided As It Is Our Belief That Source Material Should Be Provided Free Of Cost And In Open Collaboration.

-Master Drive Link: https://drive.google.com/drive/folders/1EXsKUG2be-I5LRQ38UHpX2z3MUOf-Sz3?usp=sharing Every course's README provides different online resources.
-Make sure to go through both the Book & README links.
+Master Drive Link: https://drive.google.com/drive/folders/1EXsKUG2be-I5LRQ38UHpX2z3MUOf-Sz3?usp=sharing **Every course's README provides different online resources.
+Make sure to go through both the Books & README links.**

 ## CS F2
 ### Discrete Structures for CS